Note: Pawpaw Trees have a long taproot. Because of this we grow ours in deep pots and ship in the pots to protect the roots.

 The leaves of the pawpaw tree contain highly toxic acetogenins, which repels most varmints except a leaf roller caterpillar and the Zebra Swallowtail caterpillar.
 These are benefiting from this toxicity by becoming inedible to their potential predators.

-The Zebra Swallowtail caterpillars feed exclusively on young pawpaw foliage, mostly at night.
+The Zebra Swallowtail caterpillars (pictured above in product pictures) feed exclusively on young pawpaw foliage, mostly at night.
 They lay individual light green eggs usually on the underside of the leaves.
 The adult butterflies will put on their beautiful shows in mid-spring and again in July.
 They use the nectar of plants such as milkweed, zinnia, lantana, tithonia, dogbane, redbud, and blackberry.

 As a result of the pawpaw trees being its only food source, the Zebra Swallowtail butterfly range is nearly the same as the native range of Asimina Triloba.